SEAexe/readme-gen/README.md

 [![license](https://img.shields.io/badge/license-undefined-blue.svg)]()
 ## Installation
-undefined
+npm install inquirer
 ## Contributors
-No contributions being taken at this time
+Taking no contributions at this time
 ## Usage
 Open file of designated project in the terminal/bash.
 Install inquirer.
 Once inquirer is installed, input 'node index.js' into the command line to start the program.
 Answer the prompts and click enter when finished with the answer.
 ## Tests
 None
 ## Questions
 - GitHub: SEAexe
-- Email: s@email.com
+- Email: S@email.com

 ## Screenshots
 - ![Insert description here](Insert link to picture)